yodaos-project/yoda-book/en/guidance/01-build-your-first-app.md

 ✔ Keywords ... demo, app
 ```

-After running the above command, you can see the generated YodaOS application project in the `awesome-demo-app` directory in the current directory.
+After running the above command, you can see the generated YODAOS application project in the `awesome-demo-app` directory in the current directory.

 More `yoda-cli` commands can be viewed with `yoda-cli help`.

-Once the project is built, you can install the app on your YodaOS device:
+Once the project is built, you can install the app on your YODAOS device:

 ```bash
 ~/workspace > yoda-cli pm install awesome-demo-app